brandonbloom/test2/SPEC.md

 There are two user-options right now: seq of namespace-syms, and a matcher-fn.

-If namespace-syms is nil, it's implied that the user wants to find and run tests on every namespace within the project.
-Otherwise, only find and run tests within the namespaces.
+If namespace-syms is non-nil, find and run tests only inside these namespaces.
+Otherwise find and run tests on every namespace within the project.

 If matcher-fn is nil, run all found tests.
 Otherwise, call the function on each test-fn's metadata, and only run tests for which this